 The point is that while this pandemic crisis is different, so was 9/11 and 2008.
 Both were life changing, cataclysmic events that altered the way America operated….

-Over and over again I meet with business owners who feel lost in their businesses.
+It seems that at least once a week I meet with business owners who feel lost in their businesses.
 They feel overwhelmed with issues that take up valuable time and energy, but do little to help the bottom line.
-They are left with little to no time to address the things that do.
-Time and again I find that…
+This leaves them with little to no time to address the things that do.
+In nearly each of these situations, I find that they have no long term plan or goal whatsoever.

 Your employees ARE your company.
 If you struggle with finding good employees, and who doesn’t, what are you doing to keep your existing employees engaged and motivated to stay?
 The more you invest in employees who stay, the less you have to invest in constantly recruiting and training others.